lpacher/lae/fpga/labs/lab0/README.md

 <br />

-## Install Nano and Vim command-line text editors
+# Install Nano and Vim command-line text editors
 [**[Contents]**](#contents)

-Notepad++ is an excellent text-editor for programming under Windows.
+Notepad++ and Gedit are excellent text-editors for programming under Windows and Linux respectively.
 However there are several situations for which the usage of a **command line text editor** is simply faster and more efficient. <br />
 As an example, if you want to make small changes to some HDL source file while working in the terminal it might be faster to open the file in the terminal itself, make the modifications